actionml/harness/pio-kappa-refactoring.md

         # the command will attempt to find the server process to stop
         # -f or --force will bypass the confirmation of "aml stop"

-# The missing Commands

-It **is** possible to take an existing dataset and reuse it with a new Engine.
-This is done by the `aml engine update <engine-id>` command, which changes parameters the engine uses but does not delete the data.
-This only works with Engines of the same type where you are only changing parameters, for example altering the algorithm parameters.
-You cannot create 2 engines that use the same dataset since each may be modifying over the other.

-It **should** be possible to duplicate data to be used with a new engine of the exact same type, possibly differing parameters but is TBD.

-To implement storage of an immutable event stream that can be re-input into a completely new Engine, which has a compatible view of input events, a streaming mechanism can be put in front of the pio-kappa server like Kafka or Flume.

-We will also implement a mechanism to stream raw events to elastic storage like HDFS before it is validated and processed by the Engine.
-This is so parameter changes can be applied throughout the event input or so it can be input into a new Engine with a different algorithm but which has a compatible input event formats and meaning.